 Pros of Paying Cash

-The main advantage of paying cash for a car is not having a monthly payment.
-Another advantage is that you'll own the vehicle free and clear and are open to buying your own auto insurance and not what the finance company will have you buy.
+Another advantage of paying cash for a car is not having a monthly payment.
+You'll own the vehicle free and clear and are open to buying your own auto insurance and not the pricier plans a finance company will require you to choose.
 The third advantage is that you'll most likely be paying only what the car is worth and not an inflated value due to total interest over the life of the loan.

 Cons of Paying Cash